zikasak/ReadOnlyBot/README.md

 >/stopRO <additionalMessage>

 stop read only mode and send additional message to chat (if given)

+>/setwelcomemessage <welcomeMessage>

+set message which will be sended to chat when new member enter to chat.
+Use {$name} to set where user first name will be stand in message

 **NOTE:** all commands except declared and /getcommands available only to admins or creator